Blue Star Memorial Program

 The program was expanded to include all men and women who had

 served, were serving or would serve in the armed services of the

 United States.
 Memorial Markers and By-Way markers were added to

 the Highway Markers, to be used at locations such as National

 cemeteries, parks, veteran's facilities and gardens.

 The Blue Star became an icon in World War II and was seen on

 flags and banners in homes for sons and daughters away at war, as

-- Blue Star Memorial and Highway Markers (includes post) - $1350
+- A "Guidelines for Blue Star Memorial Markers

 - Blue Star